To put it simply, video ad networks help both publishers and advertisers to trade video ad impressions at scale.

 They work predominantly with Asian publishers and runs outstream video ads.

-Can yield lower to medium CPMs (as the auction happens on open exchanges and no option for you to utilize first-party data, CPMs wouldn’t be as high as Oath or Automatad Lite).
+- Can yield lower to medium CPMs (as the auction happens on open exchanges and no option for you to utilize first-party data, CPMs wouldn’t be as high as Verizon Media).

-Suitable for publishers who have a higher percentage of Asia and EU traffic.
+- Suitable for publishers who have a higher percentage of traffic from Asia and the EU region.

 SpotX provides vertical video ads for mobile inventories but specializes in OTT demand.
 It can run both in-stream and outstream video ads.